salms358/Drip-By-Salmz/README.md

 Edit Review Form | Review gets updated when submitting the form. | Pass |
 Cancel Button | Clicking the button redirects to the products page. | Pass |

+## Resubmissions

+- Initially when the admin made a new product it would be added twice to the basket which i didnt realiose initially.
+It was a quick fix as the logic that addewd the product twice had to be removed.
+I didnt realise that this happened.

+- I liked the idea of the colour scheme even though it resembled that of the Boutique Ado project.
+I have no intention of copying the project.

+- Debug has now been set to False.
+Small error costed my entire project

+- The errors from the failed prject have been resolved as now the confirmation emails should work.
+The payments should show correctly on the Admin control panel now.

 ## Deployment